MrXavier/Reports/README.md

 # Reports
-This repository is created to implement the solution for Crealytics recruitment challenge.

-It's a RESTful service responsible for two simple scenarios.
+This repository is a RESTful micro service responsible for two simple scenarios: read CSV file on startup, store the data (Reports) in a memory Database and expose an API to get the Reports by site and month.

-In this application, there is an embedded application server and a database.
+In this service has an embedded application server and a database.

-This application is running under Spring Boot.
+This application is running over Spring Boot framework.

 ## Used Technologies